Multibit-Legacy/multibit-hd/mbhd-brit/src/main/doc/Redeemer-2-Creating-PGP-keys.md

-## Creation og PGP keys
+## Redeemer - 2 - Creating PGP keys

 ## Introduction
-This document describes how the redeemer sets up everything for BRIT.
+This document describes how the redeemer creates the PGP keys used in BRIT.

+PREREQUISITE: The Redeemer has performed the steps in `Redeemer-(1)-Creating-a-Bitcoin-wallet`.

-The steps are:
+The steps to generate PGP keys are:

-1) Create a MultiBit Classic wallet containing the EC private keys you need for VRIT
+1) Create a directory in which to store the GPG keypairs.
+   (The keypairs are kept separate from any other GPG keypairs the user may have).
 2) Create the PGP keys that are used to protect the Redeemer's secrets.
-You add the EC public keys into the comment field of the PGP keys when you create them.
+You add the EC public keys from you Bitcoin redeemer wallet into the comment field of the PGP keys when you create them.
 3) Export the PGP keys to an armored ASCII file.
-4) The armored ASCII file can then be copied to the Matcher machine and imported into the Matcher's key ring.
+4) The armored ASCII file can then be copied to the Matcher machine for use by the Matcher.

-## Details
+## 1. Create a GPG directory
+Create a directory called GPG alongside where your redeemer wallet is as follows:

+myRedeemer
+   gpg                  < GPG details

+   redeemer.wallet      < MultiBit wallet
+   redeemer.info        < MultiBit wallet info
+   redeemer-data        < MultiBit wallet backups

+## 2. Create the PGP keypairs.

+Create a terminal/ command line and cd into the gpg directory you created above.

 The keyring for the redeemer tests was constructed using GPG.
 This is the log of how it was constructed (on a Mac):
-The password used was 'password'.
+The password used to protect the keyrings was 'password' (obviously use a better password for your real keyring).

-# Start the gpg-agent
+# 2.1 Start the gpg-agent
 > gpg-agent --homedir "$(pwd)" --daemon

-# Generate a new keypair
+# 2.2 Generate a new keypair
 > gpg --homedir "$(pwd)" --gen-key
 gpg: WARNING: unsafe permissions on homedir `/Users/jim/ideaprojects/multibit-hd/mbhd-brit/src/test/resources/redeemer/gpg' gpg (GnuPG/MacGPG2) 2.0.22; Copyright (C) 2013 Free Software Foundation, Inc.